side4linux, a simple integrated development

 Draw3D_SetCurrentWorldIndex(GLworld1);

-gtk_container_remove(GTK_CONTAINER(glWorld1Container),Draw3D_GetCurrentWorld()); <------- GL World widget removal from 'container' widget.
+gtk_container_remove(GTK_CONTAINER(glWorld1Container),Draw3D_GetCurrentWorld()); <------- GL World widget

 }